xFrednet/3D-Terrain/a04_3d-terrain/.docs/report.md

 The fragment shader only receives a texture coordinate that should be mapped using the bound sampler.

 Blending between the texture and the already drawn stuff is done by OpenGL.
 The `ParticleEmitter` component allows the user to set custom blending options if desired.
 The default is set to `[gl.GL_SRC_ALPHA, gl.GL_ONE_MINUS_SRC_ALPHA]` correlating no normal alpha blending.

+#### 3.5.5 Smooth movement
+Note: I added smooth movement as a last addition after writing this report.
+I don't want to go into to much detail, because it's just the Bezier curve motion that we learned in class and used in the last hand-in.

+The curve uses the spawn position and two randomly generated control points to calculate the motion.
+The implementation can be found in the particle vertex shader.
+In the future I would like a to have options how these are generated and maybe add multiple points.
+But that's a story for a different time.
+I just wanted to note that that is also now implemented :D.

 ## 4. Final thoughts
 I really like the visual result of the simulation.
 It is really impressive to see, how simple such a visual representation can be at the end.
 That being said it took quite some time to get fully used to the geometry shader.
 This is of course logical but I still would have liked to get a bit more done, as usual.
 The particle system was quite a system to figure out but damn it was worth it.
 I'm super happy with how it turned out.
 There is still a bug with the drawing order and I would probably need to to the clipping manual it's still a system I'm proud of.